 For medical neglect claims * it is two years less a day following the date of the incident or 2 years less a day following the date that a person found out that their illness or injuries were a result of medical negligence *.

 In an unfortunate incident where a child is subject to medical negligence *, the process of making a claim differed from that of an adult.
 A minor can bring a claim forward in the first two years following their 18th birthday.
 However in these cases where possible these cases should be brought by the child’s parent or guardian.

-To discuss your case, contact Rachel Hill today.
+To discuss your case, contact Hilary O'Connor today.